Get

 3. Keep Them From Jumping

-This is the most challenging bit of advice to accomplish with your corgi.
+This is the most challenging bit of advice to accomplish with your Corgi.
 Dogs love to jump, but jumping is extremely rough on their back and spine.
 If you can train your Corgi early on to avoid jumping, it will go a long way in helping avoid back problems with your Corgi.

 If your Corgi is already jumping a lot, we still recommend doing whatever you can to get them to stop jumping as much.
+Introduce ramps wherever you can and use pillows to make it easier for them to get up on the sofa or other elevated surfaces.

 welsh corgi jumping in snow